spapatze/mango/README.md

 - A1: The mango's route from farmer to Alex includes many people or organisations, like the farmer, the driver, the factory, the supermarket, the authority who certify the product.
 In our project, we assume that the people who will participate in the proccess are the described in paragraph [4.3 THe Roles].

 - Q2: Who can have access to the information?
 - A2: The blockchain is public.
 The information is there to get.

-- Q3:
+- Q3: How can the people involved gain access to blockchain?
+- A3: We have created the some interfaces.
+Using the appropiate interface.

+- Q4:
-- A3:
+- A4:

 - Q: Why someone do all this work?
 How can we convince (persuade) them to do all this work?
 [Use the blockchain, store information ont the blockchain, etc]